Dassszgod/Superheroes-fullstack-app/README.md

 cd superhero fullstack

-Install docker and postgres image for docker
+Install docker desktop / docker engine + compose

 Then in root folder of the project with terminal: \
 docker compose up --build